joehickey/website/content/about.md

 ---
 ## How I work

 I am a clinical psychologist providing accessible, creative and evidence-based assessment and therapy in London.
 I specialise in working with children, adolescents and families experiencing emotional, behavioural and mental health difficulties.
+I have particular experience in school-based therapy and consulting to education settings.

 I use therapeutic approaches that are supported by research evidence and psychological theory.
 I have training and experience in interpersonal psychotherapy for adolescents (IPT-A), cognitive behaviour therapy (CBT), behaviour therapy, narrative therapy and attachment-based interventions.